-Is there anything more precious than a newborn wrapped in a mother’s loving arms?
+Is there anything more precious than a newborn wrapped in a parent’s loving arms?
 Family members come from far and wide to see the precious little one.
-But imagine that you are a young mother with no blanket in which to wrap your baby and no family coming to celebrate his birth.
+But imagine that you are a young mother or father with no blanket in which to wrap your baby and no family coming to celebrate his birth.
 The Baby Fold wraps its arms around these at-risk new families.

-The Healthy Start program is totally voluntary, but requires commitment from the mother to invite a Family Support Worker into her home bi-weekly through the remainder of her pregnancy and weekly during the first nine months of her baby’s life.
-A feature of the program is “mom is the child’s first teacher,” and the Support Worker brings many interactive ideas to help mom and baby relate and bond.
+The Healthy Start program is totally voluntary, but requires commitment from the mother or father to invite a Family Support Worker into their home bi-weekly through the remainder of the pregnancy and weekly during the first nine months of her baby’s life.
+The program is based on the belief that a parent is the child’s first teacher, and the Support Worker brings many interactive ideas to help parents and baby relate and bond.
 The Support Worker becomes a trusted friend, a tie to other community resources, and a resource on so many “what do I do” concerns.
-Not only does the Support Worker help the mother relate to her child, but she also helps the mother build a safe and economically viable environment for her family.
+Not only does the Support Worker help the parent relate to their child, but they also help the mother or father build a safe and economically viable environment for their family.
 At the end of the Healthy Start program, the family graduates, knowing they have the resources and knowledge to manage the stresses of life.

 No other program offers weekly home visits to first-time parents with a range of supportive, educational, and resource links as Healthy Start.

 - Lives in either McLean or Champaign Counties